ksmv-7/user-management-backend/README.md

 ## Description

 A simple CRUD app for user management with mongo and nest.
-It is for POV purposes only so there is no auth nor secret management.
+It is for POC purposes only so there is no auth nor secret management.
 In order to use you have to run mongo locally.